Intro to datasets across workspaces (Preview)

 The specific features and experiences built on shared dataset capabilities are licensed according to their existing scenarios.
 For example:

 - In general, discovering and connecting to shared datasets is available to anyone.
-However, users without a Pro license can only connect to datasets that reside in their personal My Workspace or in Premium workspaces.
+However, users without a Pro license can only connect to datasets that reside in their personal My Workspace.

 - Copying reports from an app requires a Pro license, as was required for organizational content packs.